Caring for Orchids

 - Root rot may occur when roots are kept too wet.
 Provide adequate airflow and water according to the tips above and your orchid shouldn’t have any issues.

 - Crown rot causes the center growing point to turn black or rot.
-Don’t leave water in the crown of the plant or this invite disease.
+Don’t leave water in the crown of the plant, this invites disease.
 It’s usually not salvageable.

 - Leaf Spot is the damage that most fungal and bacterial diseases leave behind are circular or oblong spots on the foliage or flowers.
 You could remove diseased leaves by cutting the leaf off about 1/2 inch to 1 inch into healthy leaf tissue that shows no signs of the disease.
 Be careful not to cut into the diseased tissue and then into healthy tissue, or you’ll spread the disease.